-If you feel confident about forming plurals in English by adding an “s” or “es” at the end of the word, I’m about to make you feel a little wobbly.
-Although most noun plurals are formed this way, verb plurals are formed by removing the “s.”
+If you feel confident about forming plurals in English by adding an s or es at the end of the word, I’m about to make you feel a little wobbly.
+Although most noun plurals are formed this way, only verbs with a third-person singular noun or pronoun (he, she, boat, courage) as a subject ever have an added s on the end.
+With plural nouns (but also the singular pronouns I and you) there is never an added s at the end of a verb.

 For example, which verb is plural, talk or talks?
-Because you would say, “He talks,” talks is the singular verb.
-You would say, “They talk.”
-Therefore, talk is the plural verb.
+Because you would say, “He talks,” and he is a third-person singular pronoun, talks is a singular verb.
+You would say, “The people talk,” and people is a plural noun, so talk is a plural verb.

 Example: The position listed on the university Web site caught my attention because my education, experience, and training closely parallel/parallels your needs.